 ▪ to prevent danger or harm to people and objects;

-▪ to comply with all legal and official regulations during the Event;
+▪ to observe all legal and official rules valid during the Event;

 ▪ to protect the Venue from vandalism;

 4.1 All persons entering the Venue must comply with the orders of the police, the fire brigade, the security and rescue service as well as the stadium announcer.
 Anyone who intentionally or negligently fails to comply with these instructions may be removed from the Venue by the security service or the police.

 4.2 Entry to the Venue can only be gained with a valid ticket or accreditation.
 Tickets become void as soon as the Attendee leaves the Venue during the event unless the Organiser provides a system (e.g., re-scan of ticket, stamp, ...) valid for re-entering the respective event.
 Access control and security check will be carried out at all access points to the Venue during all events.
 Upon request, an Attendee must show proof of his or her identity with appropriate ID.